HumanLearning2021/HumanLearningApp/README.md

     - Add and remove pictures using either the phone's camera or by choosing a picture present on the device
     - Modify the representative picture of a category
     - Modify dataset names
+- Most layouts are adapted for use with a tablet

 ## Installation instructions
 To compile the code from source you need to put the cleartext copy of the build secrets at the root of the repository.
 Please contact the development team to get access to them.